castwide/solargraph/LANGUAGE_SERVER.md

 ## Using the Language Server

+Run `solargraph stdio` to use the language server via stdio.

-Run `solargraph socket` to use the language server over a TCP socket.
+Run `solargraph socket` to use the language server via TCP socket.
 The default port is 7658.

 ## Supported Capabilities